How to Convert Access Report to PDF File?

 Step 1: By Adding an Attachment Field

-1. At first open your MS Access database and after then go to the Navigation pane.
+1. At first open your MS Access database and after that go to the Navigation pane.

 2. Now make a right-click on the Access table within which you need to add your PDF document.

 4. Keep your mouse cursor on that particular row’s Field Name column.
-After then assign name for this attachment field.
+After that assign a name for this attachment field.
 Suppose, you want to keep the field name PDF for easy identification then type PDF over there.

-5. Just next to the name you have recently assigned you will see one drop-down menu of Data Type will appear to you.
-So, from this drop down menu choose the “Attachment” data type.
-After then press the “Ctrl+S” for saving up all the changes done by you.
+5. Just next to the name you have recently assigned you will see a drop-down menu of Data Type will appear to you.
+So, from this drop-down menu choose the “Attachment” data type.
+After that press the “Ctrl+S” to save up all the changes done by you.

-After make the table in database it’s time to insert PDF document into Access Database table.
+After making the table in the database it’s time to insert PDF document into Access Database table.

 1. From the menu bar of your Access database tap to the “View” tab.
-After then tap to the “Datasheet View.”
-Keeping your table in datasheet view, will help you in easy updating of the data in the table.
+After that tap to the “Datasheet View.”
+Keeping your table in datasheet view will help you in easy updating of the data in the table.

 2. Now come to that row which is having the record that you want to update.
 Suppose, you need to add your PDF document into the 20th row, then you need to scroll to that row.